If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 What is celiac disease?

-Celiac disease is a disorder that causes problems in your small intestine when you eat gluten, a protein found in wheat, rye, and barley.
-Gluten is poison to people who have celiac disease.
+Celiac disease is a digestive disorder that causes problems in your small intestine.
+You experience the problems when you eat foods that have gluten.
+Gluten is a protein found in the grains wheat, rye, and barley.

 In people who have celiac disease, gluten causes the immune system to attack the small intestine.
-This damages the small intestine and keeps your small intestine from taking in nutrients from the foods you eat.
-When this happens, your body doesn’t get the vitamins, calcium, protein, carbohydrates, fats and other important nutrients it needs.
+This damages the small intestine.
+When this happens, your body doesn’t absorb or get the important nutrients it needs.
+These include vitamins, calcium, protein, carbohydrates, and fats.
 Your body can’t work well without these nutrients.

 What are the symptoms of celiac disease?

-- Lactose intolerance (a problem digesting milk products) is common in patients of all ages who have celiac disease.
+- Lactose intolerance (a problem digesting milk products).

 CAUSES & RISK FACTORS